Classic English macaroons: chewy, intensely almondy and with natural cracks and holes along the surface. Rustic but sublime!

 Sourdough brownies might sound bizarre but these are a great way to use up sourdough starter that might otherwise get discarded, with the starter adding a subtle tang to the brownies.
 Certainly everyone who has tasted these has gone back for at least another brownie!
 Continue reading “sourdough Black Forest brownies!”

-Chocolate and spiced orange Panettone
+Chocolate and orange Panettone

 Tiramisu roulade